.png)

 In conclusion

 A solid product vision is a strong strategic tool that you want to have in your product arsenal.
-It can be a document, a statement or even a video that sets out who the product is for, what problem it solves and where it adds value to the users.
-It is essential to always keep your product vision statement in front of you to remind yourself why you began this journey.
+It can be a document, a statement, or even a video that sets out who the product is for, what problem it solves, and where it adds value to the users.
+Always remember your product vision statement in front of you to remind yourself why you began this journey.

-We hope that our guide was helpful and you are ready to begin building your product.
-Eleken team is there for you to create the design that would reflect your vision.
-Don’t hesitate to contact us.
+We hope that our guide was helpful and that you are ready to begin building your product.
+The Eleken team is there to help you create a design that reflects your vision.
+Don't hesitate to contact us.

-To learn more about strategic development of a product read our other article on product roadmap.
+To learn more about the strategic development of a product, read our other article on product roadmap.